 ETFs are usually constructed in such a way as to track the performance of an underlying index ex-S&P 500.
 Stash has several EFTs available to invest in that are way more user-friendly than indices.

 Is Investing With Stash a Good Idea?

 If you’re looking at taking the next step towards financial freedom, investing is always a good idea.
 There is a caveat here that needs to be mentioned; investing is always a good idea, as long as you understand what you’re investing in.

 This is what makes investing with Stash a good – or even great idea: their financial education system is just brilliant at helping you understand what you’re investing in and how you should invest your money to see a healthy return.

-Of course, investing is always a risk – but understanding that risk goes a long way in making sure you are investing with your head and not over it.
+Of course, investing can be risky – but understanding that risk goes a long way in making sure you are investing with your head and not over it.

 Is Stash a Safe App?

 When you decide to invest your money, it’s absolutely crucial to make sure you go for a company that’ll keep your money safe.
 And what about Stash?
 You have nothing to worry about – the company takes all necessary security precautions to ensure the Stash app and your account are as secure as possible.